naveenvalecha/journey-library/README.md

 # journey-library
-A ReactJS library for use with teh Drupal Journey module.
+A ReactJS library for use with the Drupal Journey module.

+## Configuration

+No configuration required if used with the Drupal Journey module